denten-books/plain-text/4-chapter.md

 be seen as participating in the cognitive task at hand.
 In embracing the extension hypothesis literally, we have traded metaphoric imprecision for the problem of arbitrary limits.

+[^ln4-halbwachs]: To this one may add the related by still parallel intellectual genealogy that passes through Henri Bergson, Émile Durkheim, and Maurice Halbwachs to develop the related concept of "collective memory," so influential now in the field of cultural memory studies.

+[^ln4-stein]: Translations are mine throughout, referenced were appropriate with @kalmar_volkerpsychologie_1987.
+See also @danziger_origins_1983 and
+@diriwachter_volkerpsychologie_2004.

 ### Works Cited